rh9891/SquareMeal/README.md

 ```
 GIVEN a recipe search application
 WHEN I input the meal name into the search bar
-THEN I am presented with pictures of recipes with matching names.
+THEN I am presented with pictures of recipes with matching names on the DOM.

 WHEN I hover over the picture of the searched meal
 THEN the name of the meal will be displayed.

 WHEN I click on the picture of the searched meal
-THEN information about that meal will be displayed (category, cuisine, instructions, etc.).
+THEN further details about that meal will be displayed (category, cuisine, instructions, etc.).

+WHEN I click on the "random" button (adjacent to the search bar)
+THEN the application will fetch and display a random meal.
 ```

 ## Preview of the Square Meal